black-sliver/PopTracker/doc/PACKS.md

 * `"map"`: has optional `"maps"` which is array of map ids, if missing all maps are added
 * `"layout"`: pastes a different named object here (`"key": "name_of_layout"`)
 * `"recentpins"`: pinned items, uses `{"style":"{wrapped,?}","compact":bool}`

+## Ui Hints

+Instead of allowing LUA direct access to the UI/Widgets, there is a "Hints" interface.
+See [global Tracker](#global-tracker).

+* `"ActivateTab"`: value = tab name, since 0.11.0